 In buildings with HVAC systems, Facilities does not recommend opening windows, as:

-- Too many open windows can affect the functionality and efficacy of the HVAC system, reducing the air quality and comfort of the building, and
+- Opening windows in buildings with HVAC systems can affect the functionality and efficiency of the HVAC system, reducing the air quality, airflow, and comfort of the building.

-- Windows being left open increases the risk of water infiltration from rain and snow and can cause pipes to freeze in colder months.
+- Windows left open increases the risk of water infiltration from inclement weather and can cause pipes to freeze in colder months.

 In buildings without HVAC systems, measures can be taken to increase outside air and air circulation: